nikolayg/nikgrozev-website/_posts/blog/2023-07-28-java-api-starter.md

 # Dependency Vulnerability Analysis

 [Dependency vulnerability analysis](https://owasp.org/www-project-dependency-check/)
-is essential to maintain healthy and secure application.
+is essential to maintain a healthy and secure application.
 We'll use the [OWASP Gradle plugin](https://plugins.gradle.org/plugin/org.owasp.dependencycheck) to inspect our code - let's configure it: